baecm/observer-docker/README.md

 The GUI is going to be probably slower than normal game due to streaming via VNC.

+**Due to a `known limitation`, both observer --extract and observer --record require manual replay selection inside the container after launch.**

 ## Known limitations

 - Headful mode needs to specify the replays manually due to "Unable to distribute map" bug.